 In February 2013, Gail was appointed Entrepreneur-in-Residence at Babson College, a mentoring role where she works with student entrepreneurs, helping them develop food-related social enterprises.
 In April 2016, she received the Award of Excellence by Spoons Across America, a non-profit organization dedicated to educating children about the benefits of healthy eating.
 She is an active board member and supporter of City Harvest, Hot Bread Kitchen, Common Threads, and the Institute of Culinary Education.

-Gail currently lives in New York City with her husband, Jeremy and daughter, Dahlia Rae.
+Gail currently lives in New York City with her husband, Jeremy and their two children, Dahlia and Kole.